 “Can a Muslim eat meat from a Christian butcher?
 Can a Jew drink wine that has been handled by a Christian?
 Breaking through disciplinary, linguistic, and religious boundaries that often dominate scholarship, David Freidenreich offers a fascinating synthesis of these and countless other issues.
 This is a rich feast.” —John Tolan, author of Saint Francis and the Sultan: The Curious History of a Christian-Muslim Encounter

 A chapter of this book, with several scholarly responses, appears on the Religion and Culture Web Forum (March 2012) of the University of Chicago Divinity School’s Martin Marty Center.
 A two-minute summary of the book was featured on The Academic Minute, broadcast on public radio stations.
+I delivered a talk based on this book at the 2014 Greenfield Summer Institute of the Mosse-Weinstein Center for Jewish Studies at the University of Wisconsin-Madison; the podcast will be available shortly on UW’s iTunesU channel.

 “Contextualizing Bread: An Analysis of Talmudic Discourse in Light of Christian and Islamic Counterparts,” Journal of the American Academy of Religion 80 (2012): 411–33 [link to pdf]